 TL;DR: I built a simple example using the recently released Angular CDK.
-Jump to the code at the end of this post or visit the working plunker.
+Jump to the code at the end of this post or visit the working demo in Stackblitz.

 Angular Material CDK

 Just as a little bit of introduction, the Angular Material team released a few days ago the Angular Component Development Kit.
 I won’t put much effort into explaining what the CDK is so I’ll rather quote them here:

 The goal of the CDK is to give developers more tools to build awesome components for the web.
 This will be especially useful for projects that want to take advantage of the features of Angular Material without adopting the Material Design visual language. — Angular Team